-The lab currently supports funded work exploring climate futures, virtual heritage, spatial computing, applied games, leading-edge approaches to virtual production and practice-based technology innovation for cultural organisations.
+The lab currently supports work exploring climate futures, virtual heritage, spatial computing, applied games, leading-edge approaches to virtual film production and practice-based technology innovation for cultural organisations.

 The IVSL features: